 Hairy Bikers Dundee Cake Recipe

 Frequently Asked Questions

-• Can I add alcohol to this cake?
-Yes, traditionally a splash of whisky is often added to Dundee cake.
-You can add 2-3 tablespoons of Scotch whisky to the batter along with the milk and orange zest for a more traditional, boozy flavor.
+Can I add alcohol to this Dundee cake?
+Yes, add 2–3 tablespoons of Scotch whisky to the batter along with the milk and orange zest.
+It gives a richer, boozy flavour without overpowering the fruit.

+Hairy Bikers Dundee Cake Recipe